October 30, 2020

 - Establish goals

-Setting and clearly communicating goals will provide direction for these employees and help them focus on what’s important (so they’re not spending their time sucking the life force of the rest of the team).
-Once goals are established, recognizing and rewarding progress and accomplishment will reinforce positive behaviors.
+Set and clearly communicate goals to provide direction for these employees and help them focus on what’s important.
+This helps manage their time, so they aren’t busy sucking the rest of the team’s life force.
+Once you’ve established goals, recognize and reward the (former) vampire’s progress and accomplishment to reinforce positive behaviors.

 - Build a sense of belonging

-There is a good chance that your energy vampire feels like an outsider.
-Providing options for collaboration and best practice sharing, between this employee and peers or their supervisor, will make the vampire feel less isolated and strengthen your team overall.
+There is a good chance that your energy vampire feels disconnected or like an outsider.
+This is even more common if your vampire is a remote employee.
+Provide options for collaboration and best-practice sharing between this employee and peers or their supervisor.
+This will make the vampire feel less isolated and strengthen your team overall.

 - Bonus tip – the above tactics are also helpful for workplace zombies!